ThomasKaiser/sbc-bench/README.md

     10:21:10: 1392MHz  1.13  27%   1%  26%   0%   0%   0%  59.5°C

 *$something* happened in parallel which will slightly lower the generated benchmark score.
-While 2% CPU utilization for other stuff won't hurt that much at least we need to have an eye on this since when there are higher utilization numbers reported when running the single threaded stuff the system shows way too much background activity to report reasonable benchmark scores.
+While 2% CPU utilisation for other stuff won't hurt that much at least we need to have an eye on this since when there are higher utilisation numbers reported when running the single threaded stuff the system shows way too much background activity to report reasonable benchmark scores.
 Then we simply generated numbers without meaning.

 ### Throttling